uzukwujp/shortler-assessment/README.md

    - Also configure your remote backend or disable it to use local backend
    - Apply the Terraform configurations to deploy the REST API on the GKE cluster.

-## Accessing the REST API

-Once deployed, the REST API can be accessed via the external IP address of the jump server.
-Ensure that the necessary network permissions are configured to allow traffic from the jump server to the GKE cluster.

 ## Conclusion

 This project demonstrates a complete workflow for developing, containerizing, and deploying a REST API in a private GKE cluster using Terraform.
 The CI/CD pipeline automates the entire process, from infrastructure provisioning to workload deployment.